Strategic Complementarity, Liquidity Tools, and Stale Pricing in Stablecoins

 Shock Thy Neighbor: Economic Uncertainty and Exchange Rate (Under Review)

-Capital Structure Under Uncertainty (with Ali Nejadmalayeri and Siamak Javadi)
+Capital Structure Under Uncertainty (with Mohsen Aram, Ali Nejadmalayeri and Siamak Javadi)

 Disclaimer: Materials are provided for educational use only.
 All articles remain the sole copyright of their respective publishers.